 Project Activity/ Impact Source Environmental Impacts Mitigation Measures/ Management Guidelines Responsible When vehicular traffic adversely affected by vehicle exhaust emissions and Combustion of fuels.
 Fit vehicles with appropriate exhaust systems and emission control devices.
 Maintain these devices in good working condition.
 Operate the vehicles in a fuel efficient manner.
 Cover hauling vehicles carrying dusty materials moving outside the construction site.
 Impose speed limits on all vehicle movement at the worksite to reduce dust emissions.
 Control the movement of construction traffic.
 Water construction materials prior to loading and transport.
 Service all vehicles regularly to minimize emissions.
 Limit the idling time of vehicles not more than 2 minutes.
-Contractor Before/During construction machinery Air quality can be adversely affected by emissions from machinery and combustion of Fit machinery with appropriate exhaust systems and emission control devices.
-Maintain these devices in good working condition in accordance with the specifications defined by their manufacturers Contractor Before/During construction
+Before/During construction machinery Air quality can be adversely affected by emissions from machinery and combustion of The indominory than appropriate extradet Contractor Before/During construction

 fuels. to maximize combustion efficiency and

-minimize the contaminant emissions.
+iucio. minimize the contaminant emissions.

 Pay special attention to control emissions

+• •

 from fuel generators.

 Machinery causing excessive pollution (e.g.,

 visible smoke) will be banned from

 construction sites.

 Service all equipment regularly to minimize

 emissions.

 Provide filtering systems, dust collectors or

 humidification or other techniques (as

 applicable) to the concrete batching and

 mixing plant to control the particle emissions

 in all stages, including unloading, collection,

 aggregate handling, cement application,

 circulation of trucks and machinery inside

 the installations.

-Construction U • Water the material stockpiles, access roads Contractor During
+Construction • Water the material stockpiles, access roads Contract tor During

-activities from construction construction
+activities from construction and bare soils on an as needed basis to construction

-sites, material stockpiles and
+sites, material minimize the potential for environmental

-access roads is a nuisance due to dust.
+stockpiles and nuisance due to dust.
 Increase the watering

-nuisance in the frequency during periods of high risk (e.g. high winds).
+access roads is a frequency during periods of high risk (e.g.

+nuisance in the high winds).
 Stored materials such as gravel

 environment and

-can be a health
+can be a health avoid their being wind-drifted.

-Minimize the extent and period of exposure
+nazard, and also Minimize the extent and period of exposure

 can affect the local of the bare surfaces.

 crops Restore disturbed areas as soon as

 practicable by vegetation/grass-turfing.

-• Establish adequate locations for storage,
+Establish adequate locations for storage,

 mixing and loading of construction materials,

 in a way that dust generation is minimized

 during such operations.

 Crushing of rock and aggregate materials

 shall be wet-crushed, or performed with

 particle emission control systems.

 Not permit the burning of solid waste.